thosgood/this-weeks-finds/markdown/151-200/week176.md

 for the cosmological constant: that is, the built-in energy density of the vacuum.
-Einstein noticed that you can tinker with general relativity by making this nonzero, but only by making the pressure nonzero too, and of opposite sign, but with exactly the same magnitude in units where c = G = 1.
-This is very different from normal matter - or even dark matter, as far as we can tell - where both the energy density and pressure are positive.
+Einstein noticed that you can tinker with general relativity by making this nonzero, but only by making the pressure nonzero too, and of opposite sign, but with exactly the same magnitude in units where
+$c = G = 1$.
+This is very different from normal matter --- or even dark matter, as far as we can tell --- where both the energy density and pressure are positive.

 This is important because the expansion of the universe is governed both